-After all the ribbon is now bunched at the bottom of your wire, work the ribbon in your hands so the wire side faces in, and work the ribbon around itself in a spiral shape.
+After all the ribbon have been bunched at the bottom of your wire, work the ribbon in your hands so the wired side faces in, and work the ribbon around itself in a spiral shape.

 Take the long piece of wire from one end of your ribbon and poke it through the center of the spiral.
-(In this picture sequence I taped my wire so you could actually see it – you do not need to do that at home.)
+(In this picture sequence I taped my wire so you could actually see it – you don’t need to do that at home.)

 Your wire is now through the middle of the flower and on the same end as the knotted wire.
 Now poke the long end through the ribbon, catching a wired edge beneath it, and pull it tight.
 Do this twice and cut your wire.
 The flower will now be secured in place.